-AbsorptionThis is an early phase of drug pharmacokinetics.
-Absorption of a cannabis compound, such as THC, refers to compound’s entering into the bloodstream.
-Having a drug in your mouth may seem like it’s in your body, but it needs to enter the blood first before it’s considered absorbed.
+AbsorptionAbsorption describes the rate and extent to which a substance, such as cannabis molecule THC, enters the bloodstream.
+Having a drug in your mouth may seem like it is in your body, but it needs to enter the blood first before it is considered absorbed.
 There are various ways for THC to enter the bloodstream, and each way has its own benefits and challenges.
-These ways, called administration methods, can be intravenous, i.e. (drug injection directly into the vein) or extravascular, for example, administration via the mouth (oral), the mouth tissue (oromucosal), the skin (transdermal), the anus (rectal), (), inhalation via the lungs (intrapulmonary), etc. In general, THC is almost instantly absorbed after inhalation, within minutes.
-In contrast, after oral ingestion, it can take up to an hour or more before a large amount of the THC is absorbed from the gastrointestinal tract.1, 2, 3, 4 Watch a brief summary video on cannabis inhalation vs. cannabis ingestion made in collaboration with Enlighten on YouTube or on the screens page.
-Illustration: Absorption via extravascular system – If a drug is given by any other route, it is considered extravascular and must therefore undergo absorption.
-Absorption is the first order of process.
-As more drug reaches the absorption site, the more is absorbed (by a constant fraction).
-However, as drug enters the circulation, it is also eliminated.
-At some point, the absolute amount of drug offered to the systemic circulation is diminishing (because most of it is now absorbed).
-This causes a flattening of the concentration time curve and it will reach maximum concentration called Cmax at time tmax.
-At this point, the rate at which the drug enters the circulation through clearance is analogous to an intravenous infusion.
-It is also possible that not all of the drug may reach the systemic circulation.
+These ways, called administration methods, can be intravenous (drug injection directly into the vein) or extravascular (outside of the bloodstream), for example, administration via the mouth (oral), the mouth tissue (oromucosal), the skin (transdermal), the anus (rectal), inhalation via the lungs (intrapulmonary), etc. Understanding how much of a substance is absorbed into the body is important to understanding its effectiveness and safety.1 In general, THC is almost instantly absorbed after inhalation, within minutes.
+In contrast, after oral ingestion, it can take up to an hour or more before a large amount of the THC is absorbed from the gastrointestinal tract.2, 3, 4, 5 Figure 1: If a drug is given by any other route than intravenously (directly into the bloodstream), it is considered extravascular and must therefore undergo absorption into the bloodstream.
+In Figure 1, the bloodstream is called the “systemic circulation” and is depicted in the center of the image.
+The various routes of administration depicted are oral, or via the mouth, after which the absorption takes place in the gastrointestinal tract; rectal, or via the anus; (intra)ocular which is via the (inside) of the eye; inhalation, which can be done via smoking, vaporizing, or nebulizing; subcutaneous or transdermal, which is under or through the skin; and intramuscular, which is for example done with inoculations.
+During these administration modes, it is possible that some of the medicine gets lost or otherwise not administered efficiently, and that not all of the drug reaches the systemic circulation.

 - Grotenhermen, Franjo (2003).
 Clinical Pharmacokinetics of Cannabinoids.
 Journal of Cannabis Therapeutics, 3(1), 3--51.